IDA-HumanCapital/fife/docs/user_guide.md

 -	An unbalanced panel dataset
 -	(Optional) A set of configuration parameters described in the table at the bottom of this document

-Configuration parameters may be provided in the JSON file format and/or individually with the parameter name and value separated by `=`.
-For any parameter provided multiple values, FIFE will assign the last value provided.
-For example, `fife config.json TEST_INTERVALS=4` will assign a value of 4 to TEST_INTERVALS, and otherwise use the parameter values provided in the config.json file in the current directory.
+Configuration parameters may be provided in the JSON file format and/or individually with the parameter name prepended by `--`.
+Individually provided parameter values will override values in a JSON file.
+For example, `fife config.json --TEST_INTERVALS 4 --HYPER_TRIALS 16 ` will assign a value of 4 to TEST_INTERVALS and a value of 16 to HYPER_TRIALS, and otherwise use the parameter values provided in the config.json file in the current directory.

 Input data may be provided in any of the following file formats with the corresponding file extension: